The University of Technology Sydney - Institute for Sustainable Futures

 Dinh Van Dao, Vice Director, Institute for Water Resources Economics and Management

-Water for Women is proud to be partnering with the University of Technology Sydney – Institute for Sustainable Futures, Institute for Water Resources Economics and Management, UNICEF Pacific, and the International Water Management Institute for this important research work.
+Water for Women is proud to have partnered with the University of Technology Sydney – Institute for Sustainable Futures, Institute for Water Resources Economics and Management, UNICEF Pacific, and the International Water Management Institute for this important research work.

 Feature photo: A community money box positioned near a community water ATM enables voluntary contributions from community members while collecting water from the water ATM.
 This money is used for the cost of electricity to run the water treatment machine, as a small cost recovery concept (Institute for Water Resources Economics and Management / Dinh Van Dao)